- Office: 206F Willard Hall

 Curriculum VitaeView CV

-Dr. Barbieri is an assistant professor affiliated with the evaluation, measurement, and statistics (EMS) and the learning sciences PhD specializations in the School of Education at the University of Delaware.
+Dr. Barbieri is an assistant professor affiliated with the PhD in Educational Statistics and Research Methods (ESRM) and the learning sciences PhD in Education specialization in the School of Education at the University of Delaware.
 Her research focuses on the evaluation and application of cognitive learning principles to improve mathematical competencies, especially for students at risk for low mathematics achievement.
 Currently, Dr. Barbieri is Co-PI on an IES-funded Goal 1 Exploration grant focused on the relationship between improvements in fraction understanding and algebra readiness.
 She teaches courses related to human development and quantitative methodology at both the undergraduate and graduate levels.

 Prior to receiving her PhD in Educational Psychology at Temple University, Dr. Barbieri spent several years as an evaluation and assessment analyst for New York State’s Safe Horizon Forensic Interviewing Best Practice Project.
 She completed post-doctoral training at the University of Delaware through an IES training grant focused on bridging research in education and cognitive science.
 Throughout her postdoctoral, graduate, and undergraduate training, she has specialized in analyzing quantitative data, and has completed significant training and coursework using a variety of advanced statistical techniques.